RECAPEM

 Labs

-• Lab tests are not generally helpful for diagnosis of pneumothorax, but may be useful to identify the underlying conditions or to exclude other clinical mimickers
+• Lab tests are not generally helpful for the diagnosis of pneumothorax but may be useful to identify the underlying conditions or to exclude other clinical mimickers

 • Complete blood counts